boy1906/meteor-accounts-saml/README.md

 Meteor-accounts-saml
 ==================

-SAML v2 login support for existing password based accounts and new ones.
+SAML v2 login support.
+This plugin can be used for login with existing password based accounts and for creating new ones.
+For security reasons you can sign the requests between your app and the SSO-Service.

 -----

-## Demo

-For OpenIDP, see the example app `example-openidp` and http://accounts-saml-example.meteor.com/ for a demo.

-For OpenAM, see the example app `openam-example`.

 ## Important Notes